Tummy Time Tips for Newborns (From Birth to 2 Months Old)

 In the first few weeks, it may be easier to use alternate positions for tummy time than the standard on-the-stomach on-the-floor position as mentioned above.
 You can try tummy-to-tummy or tummy-to-chest position or lying baby down over your lap.

-Tips for Successful Tummy Time
+Tips for Successful Tummy Time with a Newborn

-Make tummy time part of your daily routine
+1. Make tummy time part of your daily routine

 During the first several weeks of a newborn’s life, it seems like all they do is eat, sleep and poop.
 It may be difficult to figure out when you can find time for tummy time.